Math Pentathlon Club is at capacity for the number of coaches who have volunteered.

-If you are interested in being a Lead Coach, please contact firstname.lastname@example.org.
+If you are interested in coaching, please contact firstname.lastname@example.org

 Math Pentathlon is an after-school math games club for learning and playing strategy games that exercise different math skills.
 Kids gain confidence with math concepts in a friendly, social atmosphere and have the opportunity to compete against students from other schools in a tournament this Spring.